Attackers actively fool many people these days.

 - Vishing

-Example they can call you saying they are from your bank and need to do some extra verifications, or credit card passwords have expired and need to take action quickly.
-In this situation if the victim ends up giving personal or any sensitive information the attacker can take away the money from your account.
+Example, they can call you saying they are from your bank and need to do some extra verifications.
+Or credit card passwords have expired and need to take action quickly.
+In this situation if the victim ends up giving personal or any sensitive information.
+The attacker can take away the money from your account.

 - Water holing

 This is an advanced social engineering attack where an attacker can attack a website and its visitors.
 Attackers take advantage of the thrusts users have on any website they visit regularly.
 Example: any chat forums or any social media sites etc. Users from these websites are extra careless thinking that the site is secure and clicks on any malicious links.
-Such websites are referred to as watering holes because an attacker traps the victim into the trap and waits for them to click on malicious links.
+Such websites are referred to as watering holes.
+An attacker traps the victim into the trap and waits for them to click on malicious links.

 How can we stay protected from Social Engineering Attacks?

-- We should be always aware about which sites we are visiting or whom we are giving information to.
+- We should always be aware about which sites we are visiting or whom we are giving information to.

-- If you get any email from a suspicious sender do not open the email or click on any link from that email.
+- If you get any email from a suspicious sender.
+Do not open the email or click on any link from that email.
 Report that email as Phishing and spam and delete that email.

-- If any one requesting any personal info via call or email avoid giving any sensitive information and do visit physically to the office if it’s urgent.
+- If any one requesting any personal info via call or email avoid giving any sensitive information.
+And do visit physically to the office if it’s urgent.

 - Always set your spam filters on high.
 Every email has spam filters that change the settings for these filters as high.
 Do keep on checking your spam folder if any legitimate emails are accidently moved to the spam folder.